gtrogdon/headless-daw/README.md

-Project of Graham Trogdon, Shayan Dolikhani, and Austin McGee.
+Project by Shayan Dolikhani, Austin McGee, and Graham Trogdon

-Demo at ./instruments.html
+Demo located at ./instruments.html